NikoGTorres/Wordle-Game/README.md

 # Wordle-Game
-A dynamic and engaging game that meticulously emulates Wordle, showcasing proficiency in backend development and innovative interactive design.
+Created a dynamic/engaging game that emulates Wordle, showcasing proficiency in application development and innovative interactive design, utilizing various data structures and algorithms.